32. In Love With Spring: My Novel Online

 “Are you devastated?”

-Lisbeth sighed.
-“I’m depressed, but… not about Preston.
+“I’m depressed, but…not about Preston.
 About Kevin.
-It’s like… the pain from that feels so fresh.
+It’s like…the pain from that feels so fresh.
 I’ll never find someone like him, Jules.
 I miss him so much, still.”
 She broke down, and Jules, listening helplessly on the other end, could do nothing.

-The first time that Simon mentioned he was dating someone, Jules felt a pang.
+The first time Simon mentioned he had a girlfriend, Jules felt that pang again.
 They were driving home for Thanksgiving, and as she listened to him describe her—petite, blonde, funny, nice, played the cello—she inspected her reaction.
 Jealousy?
 Yes, for sure.
 She was used to Simon being in love with her.
 Scared that his relationship would get serious and he’d change?
+Grow up?
 Not want to hang out with her and her sisters?
 Yeah, that, that was the biggest thing.

 “In the orchestra.
 Each section is divided into chairs, and the best musician in each section sits in the first chair.
 They always have these, like, mini battles.
 Challenges, they’re called.
 And they try to advance to first chair.
 It’s very prestigious.”